 “If there are people who have an affinity towards helping with shelter needs after natural events, we would love to hear from them and add them to our rosters.”

-If you are interested in learning more about Habitat for Humanity or for more information on how you can help with their mission, please click here.
+If you are interested in learning more about Habitat for Humanity or how you can help with their mission, please click here for more information.